trbs/bucky/README.rst

     # to a negative number removes the limit.
     graphite_max_reconnects = 3
     graphite_reconnect_delay = 5

+    # Basic Mysql Client Configuration
+    # mysql client used to push metrics into db. it only pushes metric
+    # names and not values. this is easily changed in the code however for
+    # the daring.
+    mysql_enabled = True
+    mysql_ip = "127.0.0.1"
+    mysql_port = 3306
+    mysql_db = "metrics"
+    mysql_user = "USERNAME"
+    mysql_pass = "PASSWORD"
+    mysql_query = "INSERT IGNORE INTO TABLENAME VALUES('%s', '0', '0', '0', '0');"

+    # Memcache Client
+    # memcache send stats to memcache, appending '.v' and '.t' to key names
+    # representing value and timestamp respectively
+    # multipel servers can be entered in the memcache_ip list such as
+    # memcache_ip = ["200.200.200.200:11211", "100.100.100.100:11211"]
+    memcache_enabled = True
+    memcache_ip = ["127.0.0.1:11211"]

     # Bucky provides these settings to allow the system wide
     # configuration of how metric names are processed before